WICG/service-worker-static-routing-api/README.md

 If [all the fetch listeners are empty functions](https://w3c.github.io/ServiceWorker/#all-fetch-listeners-are-empty-algorithm), routes that only have the "network" source can be ignored, except for a debugging purpose.
 Like the no fetch handler case above, the "cache" source should look up the cache storage regardless of the empty fetch handler or not.
-However, `addRoutes()` should return a promise resolved with undefined for the "fetch-event" and "race-network-and-fetch-handler" sources because the fetch handlers exist.
+However, unlike the no fetch handler case above, `addRoutes()` should return a promise resolved with undefined for the "fetch-event" and "race-network-and-fetch-handler" sources because the fetch handler exists.
-During the navigation, the fetch handlers may not need to run for these sources because they are empty.
+During the navigation, the fetch handler may not need to run for these sources because they are empty.

 ### How does it work with Navigation Preload?